MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-dns-zones.md

 1. From the Windows desktop, open the **Start** menu, select **Windows Administrative Tools > DNS**.

-1. In the console tree, expand a DNS server then right-click, then select **New Zone**.
+1. In the console tree, connect to the DNS server you wish to manage, expand the DNS server, right-click, then select **New Zone**.

 1. On the New Zone Wizard page, select **Next**.